Hail Province, Saudi Arabia: Air

 Hail International Airport serves as the main airport for the province, providing both domestic and limited international flights.

 Rail

 Hail is served by the Hail railway station, which is part of the Riyadh–Qurayyat railway operated by Saudi Arabia Railways.
-The station was opened in 2017 and connects Hail with Riyadh, Majmaah, Al-Qassim, Al-Jawf, and Qurayyat.
+The station was opened in 2017 and connects Hail with Riyadh, Majmaah, Al-Qassim, Al-Jouf, and Qurayyat.

-Sports

-Hail Province is home to several sports clubs, with Al-Tai and Al-Jabalain being the most prominent.
-The Prince Abdulaziz bin Musaed Sports City Stadium serves as the main sports hub of the province and is the home venue for both clubs.
+Provincial government